projectacrn/acrn-hypervisor/doc/developer-guides/asm_coding_guidelines.rst

 ASM-GN-06: .end directive statement shall be the last statement in an Assembly file
 ===================================================================================

-This rule only applies to the Assembly file which uses .end directive. .end directive shall be the last statement in this case.
-All the statements past .end directive will not be processed by the assembler.
+This rule only applies to the Assembly file that uses ``.end`` directive. ``.end`` directive shall be the last statement in this case.
+All the statements past ``.end`` directive will not be processed by the assembler.

 Compliant example::

     #include <types.h>
     #include <spinlock.h>

     .macro asm_showcase_mov
             movl    $0x1, %eax
     .endm

     .end

 .. rst-class:: non-compliant-code